weaviate/weaviate-io/developers/weaviate/manage-data/multi-tenancy.md

 import JavaCode from '!!raw-loader!/_includes/code/howto/java/src/test/java/io/weaviate/docs/manage-data.multi-tenancy.java';
 import GoCode from '!!raw-loader!/_includes/code/howto/go/docs/manage-data.multi-tenancy_test.go';

-Multi-tenancy isolates data between tenants (typically end users) in a Weaviate instance, for example in a SaaS application.
-Each tenant is a separate shard in Weaviate.
+Multi-tenancy provides data isolation.
+Each tenant is stored on a separate shard.
+Data stored in one tenant is not visible to another tenant.
+If your application serves many different users, multi-tenancy keeps their data private and makes database operations more efficient.

 <details>
   <summary>